mxklb/boluscalculator/README.md

 - ~~Default therapy settings should be configureable~~
 - ~~Develop a new more modern, scalable or mobile app~~
     - ~~Therapy settings should be separated (menu)~~
-    - Steady changing therapy settings (curves)?
+    - Steady changing therapy settings (curves/splines)?
     - ~~Automated daytime detection~~
 - ~~Redesign input elements (fix moz appearance)~~
 - ~~Make final bolus editable .. calculate meal~~
+- Make the daytimes time spans user adjustable
 - Refactorings to become a multi-lingual app
 - Validate the users number input